danijar/portal/README.md

 ## Features

-- 📡 **Communication:** Portal lets you bind functions to a `Server` and call them from a `Client`.
+- 📡 **Communication:** Portal lets you bind functions to a `Server` and call them from one or more `Client`s.
 Wait on results via `Future` objects.
   Clients can automatically restore broken connections.
 - 🚀 **Performance:** Optimized for throughput and latency.
 Array data is zero-copy serialized and deserialized for throughput near the hardware limit.
 - 🤸 **Flexibility:** Function inputs and outputs can be nested dicts and lists